AKC Mission Statement

 Indeed the "sport of purebred dogs" has welcomed and provided competitions for

-and other popular events such as Flyball, Dock Diving, Barn Hunts, etc.
+new and popular UKC events such as Flyball, Dock Diving, Barn Hunts, etc.

 Welcoming "Mixed Breed" dogs to those events was a positive step on behalf of